 The Bottom Line

-No single accessibility testing tool catches everything. axe-core is the strongest engine for CI/CD — 91 rules, zero false positives, 3 billion downloads.
+No single accessibility testing tool catches everything. axe-core is the strongest engine for CI/CD: a full WCAG rule set, zero false positives, and over 4 billion downloads.
 Lighthouse is the easiest quick check but tests fewer rules.
 WAVE is unmatched for visual review.
 Pa11y fills the monitoring gap with its dashboard.

 Pick one automated tool for your pipeline and one visual tool for design review.
 That covers the 57% automated tools can reach.
 For the other 43%, pair them with structured manual testing.